Information and assurance on the key security and data protection controls for orgvue.

 orgvue leverages the AWS KMS (Key Management Service) for key management.

 The KMS is designed so that no party can ever access the master keys.
 The KMS uses FIPS 140-2 validated hardware security modules (HSMs) to generate and protect keys.
 Keys are only used inside these devices and can never leave them unencrypted.

 All orgvue data is encrypted via the AWS KMS at EBS (Elastic Block Storage) and S3 (file storage) levels.
-A second layer of encryption is enforced at the service layer above the database layer for client data, with tenant dedicated encryption keys sourced from KMS with the master key held within the FIPS-140-2 certified KMS HSM (Hardware Security Module).
+A second layer of encryption is enforced at the service layer above the database layer for customer data, with tenant dedicated encryption keys sourced from KMS with the master key held within the FIPS-140-2 certified KMS HSM (Hardware Security Module).
 The cryptographically secure master key is generated within the HSM and is never transmitted externally so that no party can ever access that key.
 Envelope Encryption (AES 256) is performed at the application layer from data keys (DEKs) generated under the master key (CMK).
 CMK rotation occurs annually.

 orgvue is hosted from AWS data centers.
 Physical access to areas where orgvue data is processed is controlled and restricted to authorized persons only.
 Authentication controls are used to authorize and validate all access.

 Full Information on AWS physical security controls is available at:

 For security reasons, AWS do not publish information on the physical location of their data centers beyond the country or state geography.
 As such, orgvue is unable to provide this information to our customers.